 I was harmed after taking Xarelto.
 Do I qualify for a claim?

 If you took Xarelto and experienced a serious bleeding event for which you were hospitalized, you may be entitled to compensation.
-The experienced lawyers and attorneys at Hood National Law Group want to hold the pharmaceutical companies responsible for the pain and suffering they have caused so many people.
+The experienced lawyers and attorneys at National Injury Help want to hold the pharmaceutical companies responsible for the pain and suffering they have caused so many people.
 Contact us today for a free case evaluation to see if you qualify for the Xarelto lawsuit.
 Call 1-800-214-1010 or use the form on the right-hand side of your screen.